Oscar-Chen06/Oscar-Chen06.github.io/_portfolio/portfolio-1.md

 ---
-title: "Violinist | Hollow Knight Symphony"
+title: "Hollow Knight Symphony"
-excerpt: "Performed as the lead violinist in front of an audience of 100+ students and faculty.You can watch our performance at [BV1p8Js6tEAq]
+excerpt: "Performed as the violinist in front of an audience of 100+ students and faculty.You can watch our performance at [BV1p8Js6tEAq]
 <br/><img src='/images/violin.jpg'>"
 collection: portfolio
 ---